How to Fix Frozen Mac Screen | Gray, Black, White, or Green Screen

-If a similar query about Mac’s screen malfunction has brought you here, then this would probably be the last guide that you will read.
-It doesn’t matter if your Mac has got a white, black, gray, or green screen of death – there is an ideal solution to every issue.
+If a similar query about Mac's screen malfunction has brought you here, then this would probably be the last guide that you will read.
+It doesn't matter if your Mac has got a white, black, gray, or green screen of death – there is an ideal solution to every issue.
 Instead of spending a huge chunk of money by going to a technician, take a step back, and try to fix the Mac screen on your own.
-In this guide, we will tell you how to fix the MacBook screen not working in every possible way.
+In this guide, we will tell you how to fix the MacBook frozen screen issue in every possible way.

 Part 1.
 Common Ways to Fix Mac Frozen Screen

-It doesn’t matter if your Mac is stuck on the loading screen or whether it has got a white screen of death – some solutions seem to fix Mac screen issues of all kinds.
-Before we discuss various issues and solutions individually, let’s quickly consider some recommended solutions, suggested by the leading experts.
+It doesn't matter if your Mac is stuck on the loading screen or whether it has got a white screen of death – some solutions seem to fix Mac screen frozen issues of all kinds.
+Before we discuss various issues and solutions individually, let's quickly consider some recommended solutions, suggested by the leading experts.

 Solution 1: Disconnect all peripheral devices

-As surprising as it might sound, this is the easiest fix to a Mac screen issue.
+As surprising as it might sound, this is the easiest fix to a Mac screen frozen issue.
 If you are using a third-party peripheral device (like a Bluetooth speaker or mic), then it can tamper with the booting of the system at times.
 Simply remove all the peripheral devices and only connect a mouse and keyboard to your desktop (genuine Apple products).
 Once it is done, try to restart Mac and check if it boots normally or not.

 Solution 2: Forcefully restart Mac